Hamstring tendinopathy – A pain in the butt

 How can I get back to running without hamstring tendinopathy pain?

-Tendon pain if not managed for a long time (>3 months) will then take a long time to truly go away.
+Tendon pain if not managed for a long time (>3 months) will then take a long time to truly go away completely.
 In some studies they suggest 18 months as the time it can take to perform most daily activities without pain and that is assuming that you don't have any set backs along the way.
 So, unfortunately the pain can hang around for a long time.
 This is because pain does not equal pathology or dysfunction.

 What we want is for the capacity to increase gradually and the pain to remain low and stable with that increase.
 That is how we know we have a happy tendon.